Onyx-Protocol/Onyx/docs/protocol/papers/whitepaper.md

 [/sidenote]

-The protocol also specifies several *block introspection* instructions (`BLOCKSIGHASH`, `NEXTPROGRAM`).
+The protocol also specifies several *block introspection* instructions (`BLOCKHASH`, `NEXTPROGRAM`).
 These instructions can only be used in consensus programs (since transactions must be capable of being validated independently of the block header).

 #### Control flow